-With this in mind we started hauling arse.
+With this in mind, we started hauling arse.
 We were way ahead of our anticipated 5-hour mark, so we stopped to take photos at the bald on Raven Ridge overlooking the Dobbins Slashing Bog below and the wind farms in the distance.
-As we continued towards Rocky Ridge Trail we came upon fresh tracks from some hiker we hadn’t seen.
+As we continued towards Rocky Ridge Trail, we came upon fresh tracks from a hiker we hadn’t seen.
 It appeared that the hiker had made it to the bald and turned around.
 To this point, we hadn’t seen any evidence of hikers anywhere on the trail.

 The tracks were going in the same direction as we were and continued on past Rocky Knob; eventually disappearing just after the Harman Trail intersection.
 That’s when we went from looking down to looking up.
 We didn’t see anything in the trees, but we figured (hoped) that the cat was long gone.

-As we walked passed Harman Trail the snow had melted significantly since the previous day.
+As we walked passed Harman Trail, the snow had melted significantly since the previous day.
 And, thanks to the early morning freezing temperatures, the leftover snow and slush had frozen over making it a boatload easier to walk.
-So easy that when we hit Breathed Mountain Trail we had a mere 3.3 miles to go which at our current rate was about 80 minutes.
-The last bit required hiking a long uphill to the forest road and then a long downhill to Timberline.
-Sure enough, 80 minutes later and 3 hours to the second from when we broke camp, we arrived at our car.
+So easy that when we hit Breathed Mountain Trail we had a mere 3.3 miles to go.
+At our current rate that meant about 80 minutes.
+The last bit of the trail required hiking a long uphill to the forest road and then a long downhill to Timberline.
+Sure enough, 80 minutes later (and 3 hours to the second from when we broke camp) we arrived at our car.

 We hiked a total of 13.4 miles over 3 days.
 We started at White Grass Cross Country Ski Area, followed Timberline to Forest Road 80, to Rocky Ridge and camped just shy of the Harman Trail intersection (4.1 miles).
 We then continued on Rocky Ridge to Raven Ridge and camped just shy of Beaver View Trail (2.6 miles).
 The final day we simply hiked back to the car taking Raven Ridge to Rocky Ridge to Forest Road 80 and eventually to the Timberline Trail (6.7 miles).

-If you’re interested in learning more about the Dolly Sods area I suggest checking out the Forest Service Dolly Sods webpage and a write up by the West Virginia University Extension Service.
-And if you’re thinking of hiking the Sods in the winter you better wear snowshoes and you most definitely need to bring S’mores.
+If you’re interested in learning more about the Dolly Sods area I suggest checking out the Forest Service Dolly Sods webpage.
+And if you’re thinking of hiking the Sods in the winter you better wear snowshoes, and you most definitely need to bring S’mores.